patrickschur/language-detection/README.md

 ## Method Chaining
 You can also combine methods with each other.
-This for example will remove all entries specified in the blacklist and returns only the top four entries.
+The following example will remove all entries specified in the blacklist and returns only the top four entries.
 ```php
 $ld->detect('Mag het een onsje meer zijn?')->blacklist('af', 'dk', 'sv')->limit(0, 4)->close();
 ```